frederic-perez/AmE-dictionary/data/idioms.md

 __nuts and bolts__ :three: The basic, practical details of a job or other activity. (the nuts and bolts of something)
 __of a kind__ _You are two of a kind._
 __of late__ _adv_ :four: In recent times; lately.
 You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente _His work of late has not been up to par._ _He seems rather unhappy of late.
 I hope nothing is wrong. __The Nationals (18-10) are atop a division dominated by the Phillies of late._
-__of no account__ Of no or very little importance, significance, or worth. _Sure, his writing is OK, but he only published a few articles in some tiny magazine of no account._
+__of no account__ :two: Of no or very little importance, significance, or worth. _Sure, his writing is OK, but he only published a few articles in some tiny magazine of no account._
 __of one’s own accord__ Voluntarily.
 __off to the races__ :two: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we’ve said goodbye to everyone.
 Looks like we’re off to the races._
 __off-kilter__ :three::hammer: